Mayne Yard construction update - April and May 2026

 Out of hours work

-At Mayne Yard, Bowen Hills, intermittently between 6:30pm and 6:30am throughout October and November 2023, the following works will occur:
+At Mayne Yard, Bowen Hills, and intermittently between 6:30pm and 6:30am throughout April and May 2026, the following works will occur:

 - Concrete works including placement of formwork, steel fixing and concrete pours